kyverno/website/content/en/blog/general/generate-vaps/index.md

 Generating Kubernetes ValidatingAdmissionPolicies require the following:
 1. A cluster with Kubernetes 1.26 or higher.
 2. Enable the `ValidatingAdmissionPolicy` [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/).
-3. Enable the `admissionregistration.k8s.io/v1beta1` API for v1.28.
+3. Enable the `admissionregistration.k8s.io/v1beta1` API for v1.28 and v1.29.
    OR
    Enable the `admissionregistration.k8s.io/v1alpha1` API for v1.26 and v1.27.
 4. Set the `--generateValidatingAdmissionPolicy` flag in the Kyverno admission controller.
 5. Grant the admission controller service account the required permissions to generate ValidatingAdmissionPolicies and their bindings.

-In this post, we will use the beta version of Kubernetes 1.28.
+In this post, we will use the beta version of Kubernetes 1.29.

 ## Installation & Setup
 1. Create a local cluster